Leadership

 Beth Grisoli

-Beth Grisoli was appointed assistant vice president of strategic communications in July 2023.
-She manages Notre Dame’s brand content, internal communications, and media relations teams and works closely with campus partners on strategic planning and collaboration.
+Beth Grisoli was appointed assistant vice president of creative and brand management in July 2025.
+She manages brand content, brand design, and web development, working closely with campus partners on strategic planning and collaboration.
 She produces Notre Dame’s award-winning “What Would You Fight For?” series that airs during Fighting Irish home football games on NBC.
-Beth holds both a bachelor's and a master's degree from Notre Dame and has worked at the University since 2007.
+Beth holds both a bachelor’s and a master’s degree from Notre Dame and has worked at the University since 2007.

 Laura Parker McAleer